-In addition we have faculty with special interests in the following areas: HIV, Vulvar Dysplasia and High Risk Breast Care.
-Kaiser Permanente Oakland is the regional Fetal and Placental Pathology referral center and we host Ob/Gyn residents from our other facilities to learn from our pathology colleagues.
+In addition, we have faculty with special interests in the following areas: HIV, Vulvar Dysplasia and High Risk Breast Care.
+Kaiser Permanente Oakland is the regional Fetal and Placental Pathology referral center and we host Ob/Gyn residents from our other facilities to learn from our outstanding pathology colleagues.

 We are dedicated to our local and global community.
 We encourage residents to participate in volunteer activities both locally and internationally.
 There are numerous opportunities and the 2 elective months allow residents to create their own experiences and tailor their learning to their individual areas of interest.
 Click here to learn more about Elective Rotations and Community Service and Advocacy page.

 We are strongly committed to providing a supportive and challenging learning environment with graduated resident responsibility.
 We are dedicated to providing new and innovative ways for our residents to challenge themselves and become competent and caring Obstetricians and Gynecologists.

 We are extremely proud of our unique and diverse residency program and are honored to share it with you.